dmitriytat/jedi-validate/README.md

 ## Why Should I Use It?

-Because it provides a strict json format for interaction.
-You can send a form in many different ways:
+Because it provides a strict json format for interaction, you can send a form in many different ways:

 * serialized
 * as a JSON object
 * as FormData.

-But server answer always has one structure.
-It is easier to implement.
+But server answer always has one structure, it is easier to implement.

 <h2>
     <a name="install"></a>